-LACNIC will assign portable IPv6 address blocks directly to end sites if they hold portable

-IPv4 addresses previously assigned by LACNIC.
+LACNIC will assign portable IPv6 address blocks directly to end sites if they hold portable IPv4 addresses previously assigned by LACNIC.

-In case of announcing the assignment on the Internet inter-domain routing system, the receiving organization shall announce a single block, aggregating the total IPv6 address assignment received.
+In case of announcing the assignment on the Internet inter-domain routing system, the receiving organization shall announce the block maintaining de-aggregation to a minimum in accordance with the announcing organization's needs.